fsantanna-uerj/serrapilheira/Submissao/mid.md

 As a new professor in my University, I was not associated with any graduate program until mid March, when I joined the Electrical Engineering program.
 The next semester I will offer a course on Embedded Software, which did not exist in the graduate program.
 This course and our new front on the educational programming environment are important to bring new students.
-Nevertheless we got our first long-term committed student in May.
+Nevertheless we got our first long-term committed student last May:
 She is now joining the MSc program under my supervision and will probably stay in this project for the next two years.

 # 5. Please list any findings you've generated so far.